Reflecting on Women in Tech this International Women's Day

 In opinion / By Charlotte Tobulevicius / 28 February 2020

-This year’s International Women’s Day is being held on Sunday 8th March and this annual celebration of women naturally got us thinking about women in technology.
+International Women’s Day is a global day being held on Sunday 8th March that celebrates the social, economic, cultural and politicalachievements of women.
+The day is also used to encourage gender parity across the worls.
+This annual celebration of women naturally got us thinking about women in technology.

 According to research carried out by PWC, only 23% of people currently working in STEM (Science, Technology, Engineering and Mathematics) roles in the UK are female.
 This clearly shows the size of the gender imbalance in the technology industry as it stands now, but worryingly, the report also uncovered that only 27% of respondents said they would consider a career in technology.